 The Bachelor of Disability and Developmental Education requires four years of full-time study or the equivalent part-time.
 The honours program may be completed in the fourth year as an alternative to the coursework program.
-The course is offered by the Faculty of Health Sciences.
+The course is offered by the College of Nursing and Health Sciences.

 The minimum requirements for consideration for entry to all undergraduate courses are specified in detail in the University Entry Requirements.